flowcontrol12/docu/docs/03-Installation guide.md

 #### 4.2.1 Automatic process

 The automatic activation process can be executed after the **first** initial installation of the system.
 In this method, the process of entering company data, generating a request, activating on portal.sycope.com and uploading a license is done automatically in the background.

 ![image-20230908125416319](assets_03-Installation%20guide/image-20230908125416319.png)

 In order to be able to activate the System in this mode, the following conditions must be met:

-- You must have **License serial number** and **Company ID** - you will get them from Sycope support
+- You must have the **License serial number** and the **Company ID** - you will get them from the Sycope support
 - the server on which you install the Sycope system must have **Internet** access on **port 443** to the **updates.sycope.com** domain